 In nutshell New York city would always top my list of places to visit in the USA.

-Last month we travelled to Dharamshala, McLeod Ganj, Dalhousie and Kajjiar.
+Last month we travelled from Delhi to Dharamshala, McLeod Ganj, Dalhousie and Kajjiar.
 We made the trip by train via Pathankot.
 There are plent of trains from Delhi to Pathankokt.
 All run full to capacity.
 I think one of the bookings I made was for the last available ticket!

 The train starts from Old Delhi Sation.
 The night time journey is very convenient because one can easily sleep with stretched out on the berth.
 The train arrived towards 8 am at Pathankot.
 Taxis are easily available as soon one exits the platform.
 The greatest benefit of train stations in smaller towns is that they are cleaner and one has to walk lesser.

 We took a taxi drop to Dharamshala.
 Of course, we had deliberated whether to go to Dharamshala first or to Dalhousie.
 I decided by calling up the hotels and was informed there wouldn’t be much difference either ways.
 Initially the prospect of a night train from Delhi to Dharamshala and then a taxi trip immediately afterwards appeared daunting.
 But once we started it was all very smooth.

 Here are some photographs of Dharamshala